 This resulted in lots of people enquiring about fostering.
 Many households are now fostering children and supporting carers as a result.

 Fostering Sunday in 2019 was on Sunday 12 May, and saw an even larger number of churches promoting fostering.
 This was followed up with an information event at Trent Vineyard in June 2019.

-Further church-hosted fostering information events are being planned for the future, and will appear on our events page.
+Further church-hosted fostering information events will be held regularly and appear on our events page.